 - Know the different tasks.
-There are two independent speaking.
-The remaining four speaking tasks are integrated.
-Understand the differences between each of the six tasks.
+There is one independent speaking task.
+The remaining three tasks are integrated: TOEFL Speaking Task 2, TOEFL Speaking Task 3, and TOEFL Speaking Task 4.
+Make sure you understand the differences between each of the four tasks.

 Review and use official TOEFL Speaking materials.
 Practice answering questions and review sample speaking answers from ETS resources.
 Be sure to check out the official TOEFL website and the ETS practice books.
 You can also do TOEFL-like practice questions from unofficial sources.